 14 Short and Sweet Postal Addresses

 One thing I love about Australia is how succinct and accurate the postal addresses are.
-If you know house number, street name, suburb name and postcode, you can find any address in Australia.
-On the contrary, address in India is like house number, bungalow or building name, opposite xyz school, near Bholanath pan shop, behind Ganesh temple, street/avenue name, suburb name (east or west in case the address is in Mumbai) and pin code.
-The irony is that despite so many details, you can’t be sure that you will find the desired place.
+If you know the house number, street name, suburb name and postcode, you can find any address in Australia.
+So, a one-liner address like 15 Sunbury Road, Oakleigh 3166 contains all the information needed to locate the house in question.
+Contrast this with the addresses in India – B1/305, Ganga Jamuna Apartment, Lane no. 4, Near Durga Mata Temple, Behind Vijay Sales, S. V. Road, Goregaon East, Mumbai – 400090.
+The irony is that despite being loaded with so many details, you still can’t be sure that you will find the right place.

 15 Greetings All The Way

 One day I was taking a walk near my workplace and a person coming from the other side, a total stranger, smiled at me and said “Good morning!”.
 I returned the greetings and continued my way pondering over how strange this will be in India.
 In India, forget strangers even known people don’t offer a smile.
 I was a regular at a cafe near my house in India but I don’t remember the manager there was ever interested in how my day was going.
 But in Australia, the communication with anyone starts with – “how are you?” or “How you are doing?” and if you don’t answer with “good, yourself?” or “I am fine, thanks for asking”, it’s considered rude.

 So far, all the houses I saw or lived in Australia had no locks in the toilet.
 This reminded me of this scene from the Hindi movie Hera Pheri.
 I am not sure what’s the logic behind it but it sure is weird.
 Maybe the trust levels in Australia are really high or Australians are claustrophobic.
 The only reasonable explanation is that if a person is in a medical emergency while in the toilet, he/she can be quickly rescued.